MikeG621/Platform/Readme.txt

 Version History

 v5.7.1, 08 Feb 2022
- - Message Trigger And/Or read now checks for 1 instead of any odd value (JB)
+ - (XWA) Message Trigger And/Or read now checks for 1 instead of any odd value (JB)

 v5.7, 27 Jan 2022
  - More work from Random Starfighter